DFRobot/DFRobot_ICG20660L/README.md

  * @n     eGyro_DLPF_176_1KHZ:   When the signal is equal to or greater than 176Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
  * @n     eGyro_DLPF_92_1KHZ:    When the signal is equal to or greater than 92Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
  * @n     eGyro_DLPF_3281_8KHZ:  When the signal is equal to or greater than 3281Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 8KHz.
- * @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO, the internal sampling rate of the gyroscope and accelerometer must be the same.
+ * @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO,
+ * @n the internal sampling rate of the gyroscope and accelerometer must be the same.
  */
 void configGyro(eGyroFSR_t scale, eGyroBandwidth_t  bd);
 void configGyro(uint8_t scale, uint8_t  bd);